focus-editor/focus/LOG.md

         + Draw shadow when scrolled
         + Change pointer when hovering (and hover over entries)
         + Don't react to mouse in other places when it's over the dialog box
+        + Close the dialog when clicked outside it
         - Scroll using mouse
         - (after resize) If because of scroll there's empty space, adjust scroll
     - On start, build a file list in the project
     - Don't draw too many files, only draw visible ones
+- Input: select using mouse
 - Show file names with breadcrumbs
 - Click on breadcrumbs to view files?
 - Search text